TAMU-CPT/cc-automated-drf-template/README.md

 ```
 The script will install all requirements and automatically apply migrations.

-#### Note on virtual environments:
-If you have already set up/activated a virtual environment, make sure to use the ```--disable-venv``` flag.
-Otherwise, a virtualenv will be created for you.

 That's it!
 You now have automatically-templated views, serializers, urls, and admin files based on your models.
 To check it all out, run the server.
 Don't forget to activate your virtualenv!
 You may also want to createsuperuser so that
 you can log in to the admin interface.